-For best viewing experience, click HD to watch videos on Vimeo.
+For best viewing experience, watch in HD.

 Tape piece for the PBS NewsHour (I acted as second camera, production assistant and still photographer):

 Short documentary I produced to gain experience and expand my portfolio: Land, Loss and Love: a 175 year-old story.

 Enterprise short documentary I produced for WKU Public Media: White Nose Syndrome is a fungal disease that is quickly wiping out the bat population in the eastern United States.
 Bats are integral to the ecosystem, and without them, no one knows what will happen.
 This is a look at how White Nose Syndrome has spread, how many bats it is killing, and what researchers are doing to prevent further spreading and to find a possible cure.